How technology, culture, learning and policy intersect within research and practice in digital education.

 About

-The Centre for Research in Digital Education is based in the Moray House School of Education and Sport at the University of Edinburgh and the Edinburgh Futures Institute, and conducts research, knowledge exchange and consultancy in key areas including digital education pedagogy and policy, open education, children and technology, learning analytics and museum learning.
+The Centre for Research in Digital Education is based in the Edinburgh Futures Institute and the Moray House School of Education and Sport at The University of Edinburgh.
+We research, teach and conduct knowledge exchange in areas relating to digital education including policy, practice, artificial intelligence and education futures.

 Engagement